Wheel speed sensor: Rotary speed sensors for motors

 Although rail vehicles occasionally do use drives without sensors, most need a rotary speed sensor for their regulator system.
 The most common type is a two-channel sensor that scans a toothed wheel on the motor shaft or gearbox which may be dedicated to this purpose or may be already present in the drive system.

 Modern Hall effect sensors of this type make use of the principle of magnetic field modulation and are suitable for ferromagnetic target wheels with a module between m =1 and m = 3.5 (D.P.=25 to D.P.=7).
 The form of the teeth is of secondary importance; target wheels with involute or rectangular toothing can be scanned.
 Depending on the diameter and teeth of the wheel it is possible to get between 60 and 300 pulses per revolution, which is sufficient for drives of lower and medium traction performance.

 This type of sensor normally consists of two hall effect sensors, a rare-earth magnet and appropriate evaluation electronics.
 The field of the magnet is modulated by the passing target teeth.
 This modulation is registered by the Hall sensors, converted by a comparator stage to a square wave signal and amplified in a driver stage.

-Unfortunately, the Hall effect varies greatly with temperature.
+The Hall effect varies greatly with temperature.
 The sensors’ sensitivity and also the signal offset therefore depend not only on the air gap but also on the temperature.
 This also very much reduces the maximum permissible air gap between the sensor and the target wheel.
 At room temperature an air gap of 2 to 3 mm can be tolerated without difficulty for a typical target wheel of module m = 2, but in the required temperature range of from −40 °C to 120 °C the maximum gap for effective signal registration drops to 1.3 mm.

 Smaller pitch target wheels with module m = 1 are often used to get a higher time resolution or to make the construction more compact.
 In this case the maximum possible air gap is only 0.5 to 0.8 mm.

 For the design engineer, the visible air gap that the sensor ends up with is primarily the result of the specific machine design, but is subject to whatever constraints are needed to register the rotary speed.
 If this means that the possible air gap has to lie within a very small range, then this will also restrict the mechanical tolerances of the motor housing and target wheels to prevent signal dropouts during operation.
 This means that in practice there may be problems, particularly with smaller pitched target wheels of module m = 1 and disadvantageous combinations of tolerances and extreme temperatures.
 From the point of view of the motor manufacturer, and even more so the operator, it is therefore better to look for speed sensors with a wider range of air gap.